lordofthejars/istio-refcard/Markdown Template.md

 ### DestinationRule

 A *DestinationRule* configures the set of rules to be applied when forwarding traffic to a service.
-Some of the purposes of a *DestinationRule* are describing circuit breakers, load balancer and TLS settings or define *subsets* (named versions) of the destination host so they can be reused in other Istio elements.
+Some of the purposes of a *DestinationRule* are describing circuit breakers, load balancer, and TLS settings or define *subsets* (named versions) of the destination host so they can be reused in other Istio elements.

-For example to define two services based on version label of a service with hostname *recommendation* you could do:
+For example to define two services based on the version label of a service with hostname *recommendation* you could do:

 ~~~
 apiVersion: networking.istio.io/v1alpha3